 What Do You Fill Wraps With?

-Wraps are usually served cold so they can be paired with many ingredients.
+Wraps are usually served cold and can be paired with many ingredients.
 However, you can warm the wrap if the ingredients require it.
 Some people use lettuce instead of a flatbread wrap, yet the only problem is holding this together as you eat.

 Popular wrap fillings: